godbout/itermocil/README.md

-the work on this fork has now been integrated into the [official iTermocil](https://github.com/TomAnthony/itermocil) repo.
+the work done on this fork has now been integrated into the [official iTermocil](https://github.com/TomAnthony/itermocil) repo.
 Python 3 FTW.